pedrojara2405/job-logger/README.md

 It is a Web API project using MVC templatete.
 Even more to apply ORM, was added Entity Framework with Code First model and to keep a source control about DDL files, we used Entity Framework Migrations.

 #SQL LocalDB instance was used as Database repository
+The application connect with a new login with User ID = RecluterUser and Password = ruPw123

 #Api.JobLogger.Tests
 Contains all developed unit tests about Api.JobLogger project.
 Mainly unit tests about controllers